Team Seas: Spread

 thousands of creators from 145 countries, with a combined follow count of 1 billion, created videos about the fundraiser.

-On November 1, 2021, Tobi Lütke, CEO of Shopify, donated $1,200,001, exceeding the $1,000,001 he donated to Team Trees.

 Status

 On May 10, 2023, Donaldson, Rober, and the Team Seas Twitter account jointly reported that the campaign was halfway done, and that 112,000 volunteers had cleaned 15.1 million pounds of waste in 63 countries.

 On July 17, 2024, through an announcement uploaded to YouTube, the duo announced that the project has been completed, and acknowledged the myriad of creators that partook in promoting it.